Sonnet 376

 Dispelling darkness, showing souls the way,

-To buoy up spirits that they never tire
+So buoying spirits that they never tire

-On their sweet passage through life’s mortal fray.
+Upon their passage through life’s mortal fray.

-Fond visions shared stay ever shining bright,
+Fond visions shared by memory shine more bright,

-Dark sorrow twained seems half the less by light,
+Dark sorrow halved by love’s redeeming light,

-Twinned happiness like wings, best set to soar.
+Twinned happiness, like wings, best set to soar.

 The storied worth of joy is rare of one